Filial Play Therapy for Parent-Child Connection

 Filial Play Therapy can be especially helpful when:

-• A child is experiencing emotional or behavioural challenges
+• a child is experiencing emotional or behavioural challenges

-• There is frequent conflict, disconnection, or power struggles
+• there is frequent conflict, disconnection, or power struggles

 How Filial Play Therapy Supports Your Child